Training Center

 Calibrating a pH meter varies by manufacturer’s design, but the basic method is as follows.

-- First clean off glass bulb on the end of the electrode by inserting it into distilled or deionized water, swirl it to remove storage solution of growing medium particles, then remove the electrode and let it dry it.
+- First, clean off the glass bulb on the end of the electrode by inserting it into distilled or deionized water, swirl it to remove the storage solution of growing medium particles, then remove the electrode and let it dry.

 - Next, turn on your meter and set it to the calibration mode.
 With most meters, the screen will often flash a number, like 4.0.
 This means that the glass bulb needs to be inserted into a small cup of the 4.0 calibration solution.